 Although some people may argue that Matthew 10:33 pertains to people who never were true Christians, neither this scripture nor any other scripture clearly supports such a point of view and, therefore, this viewpoint is no more than an unfounded assumption.
 In fact, the previous verse states, “[W]hoever confesses Me before men, him I will also confess before My Father who is in heaven,” which suggests that Jesus Christ was referring to Christians in general and explaining that they needed to continue to be faithful if they wanted to be sure that they would have eternal salvation.

 Colossians 1:21-23a: And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight – if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard. . . .

-With only one exception, all of the following sources indicate that Colossians 1:21-23a attests that Christians who don’t faithfully persevere can forfeit their eternal salvation.
+With only one exception, all of the following sources indicate that Colossians 1:21-23a attests that Christians who fail to faithfully persevere in their faith in Jesus Christ can forfeit their eternal salvation.

-Barnes says it is impossible for Christians to be saved if they don’t remain faithful to the gospel, but does not provide an explanation of what is necessary to “lead lives becoming the gospel.”
+Barnes says it is impossible for Christians to be saved if they do not remain faithful to the gospel, but he does not provide an explanation of what is necessary to “lead lives becoming the gospel.”
 According to Barnes,